City of Everett (aircraft)

 The "City of Everett", is a Boeing 747, registered as N7470, that was built by Boeing to be the prototype for the Boeing 747-100.
 The aircraft rolled off the assembly line on September 30, 1968, and had its first flight on February 9, 1969.
 After the conclusion of the 747-flight testing program, Boeing retained the aircraft, using it for research and testing purposes until the early 1990s.
 The aircraft took its final flight on April 6, 1995, to the Museum of Flight in Seattle, Washington where it remains on display.

 History

 N7470 "City of Everett" being displayed to the public for the first time.

 Birth of the Jumbo Jet

 On September 30, 1968, the Boeing 747-100 prototype, registered as N7470 had rolled off the production line at the Boeing Everett Factory, a massive building that was constructed to build the 747 and was built almost simultaneously with the aircraft.
 The aircraft carried manufacturer serial number 20235 and was designated internally as RA001, marking the beginning of the era of the "jumbo jet".

-N7470 has a paint design featuring a simple white and red livery adorned with the logos of the more than two dozen airline customers who had ordered the aircraft type.
+N7470 has a paint design featuring a simple white and red livery adorned with the logos of 26 airlines who ordered the aircraft type.

 Given its origin from the Everett production factory, Boeing nicknamed the aircraft the "City of Everett."